Tesla, Inc.: Software hacking

 In August 2015, two researchers said they were able to take control of a Tesla Model S by hacking into the car's entertainment system.
 The hack required the researchers to physically access the car.
 Tesla issued a security update for the Model S the day after the exploit was announced.

 In September 2016, researchers at Tencent's Keen Security Lab demonstrated a remote attack on a Tesla Model S and controlled the vehicle in both Parking and Driving Mode without physical access.
 They were able to compromise the automotive networking bus (CAN bus) when the vehicle's web browser was used while the vehicle was connected to a malicious Wi-Fi hotspot.
 This was the first case of a remote control exploit demonstrated on a Tesla.
-The vulnerability was disclosed to Tesla under their bug bounty program and patched within 10 days, before the exploit was made public.
+The vulnerability was disclosed to Tesla under its bug bounty program and patched within 10 days, before the exploit was made public.
 Tencent also hacked the doors of a Model X in 2017.

 In January 2018, security researchers informed Tesla that an Amazon Web Services account of theirs could be accessed directly from the Internet and that the account had been exploited for cryptocurrency mining.
-Tesla responded by securing the compromised system, rewarding the security researchers financially via their bug bounty program, and stating that the compromise did not violate customer privacy, nor vehicle safety or security.
+Tesla responded by securing the compromised system, rewarding the security researchers financially via its bug bounty program, and stating that the compromise did not violate customer privacy, nor vehicle safety or security.
 Later in 2019, Tesla awarded a car and $375,000 to ethical hackers during a Pwn2Own Model 3 hacking event.

 In June 2022, Martin Herfurt, a security researcher in Austria, discovered that changes made to make Tesla vehicles easier to start with NFC cards also allowed for pairing new keys to the vehicle, allowing an attacker to enroll their keys to a vehicle.